 Bottom Line

-Around 72% of users believe personalization is critical for fintech software.
+Around 72% of users believe personalization is critical for fintech software, and financial companies can enhance user acquisition strategies by focusing on personalized experiences.
 At Phenomenon, we always prioritize personalization, especially when it comes to fintech apps.
 Interested in more information?
 Contact us to learn what factors to consider when designing and developing a banking or any other finance-management app in 2024.